 The Academy works with LEAD Teaching School HUB where it has accessed professional development for leaders and teachers.
-The Head Teacher was recently awarded Lincolnshire Headteacher of the Year for 2022.

 Objectives and Activities

 Objects and Aims

 As set out in our Funding Agreement and articles of association the Academy's object is specifically restricted to advance for the public benefit education in the United Kingdom by establishing, maintaining, carrying on, managing and developing a school offering a broad and balanced curriculum.
 This includes providing educational facilities and services to all students of all ages and the wider community for public benefit.